Neuroforamen — overview

-If nerve roots become impinged in the neuroforamen, it can interrupt or intensify the signals going through the nerve.
-Symptoms of constricted neuroforamen, therefore, may include the following sensations at the site of the impingement and in the areas of the body that the nerve travels to:
+If nerve roots become compressed in a neuroforamen, it can interrupt or intensify the signals going through the nerve.
+Symptoms of constricted neuroforamen may include the following sensations at the site of compression as well as traveling symptoms to other areas of the body.
+These symptoms include:

 - The feeling of intense heat

-There are many possible conditions that can cause neuroforamen to narrow, the most common of which is intervertebral disc degeneration due to aging.
-As we get older, our discs begin to decay and can bulge or rupture, which can cause disc material to enter the space of the neuroforamen and expose your nerves to unwanted stress.
+There are many possible conditions that can cause a neuroforamen to narrow, for example, spinal disc degeneration due to aging.
+As we get older, our discs begin to deteriorate and can bulge or rupture, causing disc material to enter the space of a neuroforamen and exposing your nerves to unwanted stress.

 Upon diagnosis of a spinal condition affecting one or more neuroforamen, conservative treatment may be suggested, such as physical therapy, anti-inflammatory medications and steroid injections.
 When weeks or months of conservative options do not bring the relief you need, surgery can become an option.